Albinaria species in Crete

 Drapanos: A. troglodytes, A. byzantina.

 Another case of locality with syntopy is Samaria gorge (lower entrance), where two taxa with A. sublamellosa genome (A. vexans, A. s. obliterata) occur syntopically, with transitions (named heteroptyx).
 A. vexans shows admixture from other species, A. s. obliterata not.
-It is unsatisfactory to name both taxa A. sublamellosa, as Bamberger et al. do, because they are morphologically much different (insufficiently considered by the authors).
+It is unsatisfactory to name both taxa simply A. sublamellosa, as Bamberger et al. do, because they are morphologically much different (insufficiently considered by the authors).
 Further investigations are necessary to clear up the occurrences and relationship of both taxa in the whole Samaria region.

 Dimopoulou, A., Antoniou, A., Mylonas, M., Vardinoyiannis, K. & Poulakakis, N. (2017): Inferring phylogenetic patterns of land snails of the genus Albinaria on the island of Dia (Crete, Greece). – Systematics and Biodiversity, 15 (5): 1-13.